Workshop #1

 Water Quality 💧

-• The video discussed several indicators of water quality.
-We’ll focus on nitrogen today.
-It can serve as both a nutrient and a pollutant.
+• Nitrogen can serve as both a nutrient and a pollutant.

 🌳 Nitrogen as Nutrient